JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/mocking_and_stubbing.md

 ### Mocks
 <br/>

-Mocks are essentially test doubles of an object that we place inside of our tests.
+Mocks are test doubles of an object that we place inside of our tests.
 They operate exactly as they are told to, and report back to you what happened in the test.

 Mocks, when created, have the same interface as its target, but none of the functionality.
 Instead, the mock can be told to return stubbed data or to verify whether or not a mock's function was executed.
-In short, Mocking and Stubbing allow us to focus on the code we're writing.

 <br/>
 <br/>